azhao1981/have-fun-with-machine-learning/README.md

 are based on [Google’s Protocol Buffers](https://developers.google.com/protocol-buffers/).
 You can read the [full schema](https://github.com/BVLC/caffe/blob/master/src/caffe/proto/caffe.proto) Caffe uses.
-For the most part we’re not going to work with these, but it’s good to be aware of their existence, since we’ll have to modify them in later steps.
-The AlexNet prototxt file looks like this, for example: https://github.com/BVLC/caffe/blob/master/models/bvlc_alexnet/train_val.prototxt.
+For the most part we’re not going to work with these, but it’s good to be aware of their existence(存在), since we’ll have to modify them in later steps.
+The AlexNet prototxt(原型txt) file looks like this, for example: https://github.com/BVLC/caffe/blob/master/models/bvlc_alexnet/train_val.prototxt.

-We’ll train our network for **30 epochs**, which means that it will learn (with our training images) then test itself (using our validation images), and adjust the network’s weights depending on how well it’s doing, and repeat this process 30 times.
+We’ll train our network for **30 epochs(时期)**, which means that it will learn (with our training images) then test itself (using our validation images), and adjust the network’s weights depending on how well it’s doing, and repeat this process 30 times.
-Each time it completes a cycle we’ll get info about **Accuracy** (0% to 100%, where higher is better) and what our **Loss** is (the sum of all the mistakes that were made, where lower is better).
-Ideally we want a network that is able to predict with high accuracy, and with few errors (small loss).
+Each time it completes a cycle we’ll get info about **Accuracy( 精确度)** (0% to 100%, where higher is better) and what our **Loss** is (the sum of all the mistakes that were made, where lower is better).
+Ideally(理想地) we want a network that is able to predict with high accuracy, and with few errors (small loss).

 Initially, our network’s accuracy is a bit below 50%.
-This makes sense, because at first it’s just “guessing” between two categories using randomly assigned weights.
+This makes sense, because at first it’s just “guessing” between two categories using randomly assigned(分配) weights.
 Over time it’s able to achieve 87.5% accuracy, with a loss of 0.37.
 The entire 30 epoch run took me just under 6 minutes.